Majestic-dev/Tester69/README.md

     - Miscallaneous
         * Added a giveaway system (including ending the giveaway immediately, rerolling the giveaway, etc.)
         * Added discord's logging, everything will be logged in the specified file
+        * Refactored all the files and class names to be in snake_case

     - Server(management)
         * Added a ticket system with a panel that guides you through the setup